thacherT1D/webdevstuff/Datastores/sql.md

 # Intro to SQL: Structured Query Language

+This is a follow along lesson.
+Please execute the commands listed as we execute them.

 ## Objectives

 By the end of this article you will be able to:

-- Use PSQL and node.js to query a PostgreSQL database.
+- Use `psql` and node.js to query a PostgreSQL database.
 - Use data definition language (DDL) to create a schema based on an ERD.
-- Use data modeling language to perform CRUD operations on a database.
+- Use data modeling language (DML) to perform CRUD operations on a database.

 ## Part One: RDBMS?